thomersch/Mikrowelle-OS/README.md

 * Generating podcast feeds
 	* iTunes compatible
 	* Payment tag (Flattr)
+	* with TTL-support (reduces traffic by setting a sane default interval for feed-refreshing in podcast clients)
 * Full text search in the browser
 * Flattr support
 	* New item for every episode, no manual generation needed.